 - Registered Agents receive legal notices for the corporation.
 The registered agent has to be located in the state and have an office that stays open during regular business hours.

 The creation of a nonprofit officially begins with the filing of the Articles of Incorporation.
 These Articles of Incorporation provide details about where you are forming the organization and when, as well as other data that's required by the state to verify the existence of your nonprofit.
 There are some basic things that need to be included in the language of the Articles of Organization to accommodate IRS rules.
 These include a statement of your nonprofit's purpose, statement agreeing to avoid prohibited political activity, and a dissolution of assets provision that assigns the nonprofit's assets to another nonprofit should your nonprofit dissolve.

 If you need help with starting a nonprofit in MA, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.